huntdatacenter/docs/docs/do-science/transfers/internal-kista.md

 # Internal kista

-**Internal kistas provide labs with a simple and controlled way to transfer data between two labs inside HUNT Cloud.**
+**Internal kistas provides controlled data transfers between two labs inside HUNT Cloud.
+In short, internal kistas are short-lived and hardened [SFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol)-servers dedicated to one data transaction between two labs.**

 [[toc]]

-In short, internal kistas are short-lived and hardened [SFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol) servers dedicated to one data transaction between two labs.

 ::: tip Note
 This page describes the practical aspects of kista transfers.
-Head over to our [internal transfer](/faq/internal-transfer/) section in the FAQ for more information on the service itself.
+Head over to our [internal transfer](/do-science/faq/internal-transfer/) section in the FAQ for more information on the service itself.
 :::

 ## Order

-Lab leaders and lab coordinators can order internal kistas in our [service desk](/service-desk/lab-orders/#internal-kista).
+Lab leaders and lab coordinators can order internal kistas in our administer-science [service desk](/administer-science/service-desk/lab-orders/#internal-kista).

 ## Roles